Sihupa/SC-1/README.md

 # SC-1
 SC-1 is an experimental, minimal virtual computer architecture and its own emulator.
+It's executable ROM files consist numbers (0-255) and not be runned comments.

 ## Installation and Usage
 For installing SC-1, clone this repository and run: